I lay awake in bed at night

 The only way to treat his illness

-Is the true love of his Soul Mate.
+Is the genuine love of his Soul Mate.

 I ponder, for I have had to wear glasses for as long as I can remember